Nemowang2003/MAA-Manager/README.md

 # MAA-Manager

-An HTTPS Server to manage MAA through its remote control protocol.
+An HTTPS Server to manage MAA through its remote control protocol managed by poetry.
 At this stage, maybe just call it MAA-Tracker :(

 ## Feature

-- Report MAA action by username.
+- Report MAA action (login/logoout) by username.

-- Query MAA last action time by username.
+- Query MAA last action (login/logout) time by username.

 ## API